ajkou/FAER_Study/README1.md

 	0.6748529

-The correlation coeff values are all pretty high, indicating overall agreement in the scoring system

 These Pearson correlation values can be tested for whether they are non zero.
-Shown below is the correlation test for total Scores between raters
+Shown below is the correlation test for total Scores between raters indicating a non-zero result.

 > cor.test(subset(data[,4], data$Rater==1), subset(data[,4], data$Rater==2))